pip-services/pip-services-docs/content/en/python/sqlserver/_index.md

         return item
 ```

-Configuration for your microservice that includes sqlserver persistence may look the following way.
+The configuration for your microservice that includes sqlserver persistence may look the following way:

 ```yaml
 ...